Oyinbo: Etymology

 The word is coined from the Yoruba translation of “peeled skin,” "lightened," or “skinless,” which translates “yin” – to scratch, and “bo” – to off/peel/lightened. the "O" starting the word "Òyìnbó" is a pronoun.
 Hence, "Òyìnbó" or “Oyibo” translates literally to "the person with a peeled-off or lightened skin".
 Other variations of the term in the Yoruba language include Eyinbo, which is shortened to "Eebo", as well as Oinbo, and Oyibo.

-To identify Africans by their language groups, Sigismund Koelle documented how different Africans said specific terms in his 1854 study Polyglotta Africana.
-One such term was White Man.
-His Yoruba sources included people from Ọta, Ẹgba, Okun, Ijẹbu, Ifẹ, Ondo, Itsẹkiri, and more, while his Igbo sources were from areas such as Isuama, Ishielu, Agbaja, Aro, and Mbofia.
-The Igbo respondents consistently used the term Onyọcha for White Man.
-In contrast, all the Yoruba participants stated their term was Òyìnbó or Oyibo.
-These candid testimonies from the Igbo sources indicate that the term “oyinbo” or “oyibo” originated from the Yoruba and their neighboring groups.
+In his 1854 work Polyglotta Africana, Sigismund Koelle recorded the words used for "white man" by informants who spoke numerous African languages in Freetown.
+Two prominent Nigerian language groupings represented in the study were Akū (present-day Yoruba dialects and the Yoruboid Itsekiri language) and Ī́bo (present-day Igbo dialects).
+Koelle's study has been described as a major breakthrough in the comparative study of African languages.

+The Akū varieties comprised Ọta, Ẹgba, Ijesha, Ijẹbu, Ifẹ, Ondo, Yagba, Ijumu, Oworo and Dṣekiri (Itsekiri).
+Among them, Koelle recorded forms including Oimbo, Oyibo, Ebo and related variants for "white man".
+The varieties grouped under Ī́bo included Isuama, Ishielu, Agbaja, Aro and Mbofia, among which he instead recorded forms related to Onyocha.